Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 8 large flour tortillas

-• 3-3½ cups shredded Mexican cheese blend
+• 3-3½ cups of shredded Mexican cheese blend, divided into 2 cups and 1½ cups

 • Chopped fresh cilantro leaves for serving

-VEGETARIAN: In place of the ground beef, you could use refried beans or black beans in this recipe.
+VEGETARIAN: In place of ground beef, you could use refried beans or black beans in this recipe.

-CHEESE: Mexican blend shredded cheese has a perfect spicy seasoning flavor to it that compliments the enchilada flavors in this recipe nicely.
-Pepper Jack cheese also has a spice that would compliment these flavors, too.
+Pepper Jack cheese also has a spice that would complement these flavors, too.
 If you’re not a fan of spiciness, you could opt for regular cheddar cheese instead.

 How To Make This Ground Beef Enchiladas Recipe